Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ON AlbumTrack.SongID = Song.SongID
 ```

-You may feel that this is more readble.
-Afterall, there are situations where it is possible for aliases to make things more complicated instead.
+You may feel that this is more readable.

+And certainly there are situations where it is possible for aliases to make things more complicated instead...

-### Don't do it this way
+### Alphabetical Aliasing

 I had a manager once suggest I adopt this manner of aliasing.

-Note: I would suggest you not do this as it makes no sense whatsoever!
+But I am not sure that it makes any sense.
-{: .notice--danger}

 Let's take the original query and change all the aliases to _letters of the alphabet_.